digimokan/ans_role_add_user/.github/README.md

            name: add-user
            vars:
              user_name: "admin"
+             user_groups:
+               - "admin"
+               - "wheel"
    ```

 ## Role Options

-See the role `defaults` file for full listing:
+See the role `defaults` file for for overridable vars:

   * [defaults/main.yml](../defaults/main.yml)

+Optionally, parameterize the role by defining these vars:

+  * `user_groups`: a _list_ of existing groups to add user to

 ## Contributing